norman/friendly_id/README.md

 **Rails 4**:

-The master branch of this repository contains FriendlyId 5, which is compatible with Rails 4.
-This version is in beta and will be released soon.
+The master branch of this repository contains FriendlyId 5, the current stable version.
+5.x is the only version that is compatible with Rails 4.

 **Rails 3**:

-If you wish to use this gem with Rails 3.1 or 3.2 you must use FriendlyId 4, which is the current stable release.
+If you wish to use this gem with Rails 3.1 or 3.2 you must use FriendlyId 4, which is the previous stable release.
 Please see the [4.0-stable branch](https://github.com/norman/friendly_id/tree/4.0-stable).

 # FriendlyId